 In my keynote speeches as well as in this book, I highlight many influential works.
-At any given point of time, I am often reading four or five books on a variety of topics.
-Instead of aimless music or obnoxious radio talk shows, I prefer books on tape, CDs, or insightful podcasts from a dozen or so mentors on my iPod.
-Having read 100-plus books on the topic of social networks, my suggested readings follow.
+At any given time, I am often reading four or five books on a variety of topics.
+Instead of aimless music or obnoxious radio talk shows, I prefer books on CDs or insightful podcasts from a dozen or so mentors on my iPod.
+I have read 100-plus books on the topic of business relationships, and my suggested reading lists follow.
 Most are available on the authors' respective web sites.

 - Baker, Wayne

 - Achieving Success Through Social Capital: Tapping Hidden Resources in Your Personal and Business Networks

 - Social Networks and Loss of Capital

 - Positive Organizational Network Analysis and Energizing Relationships

 - Enabling Positive Social Capital in Organizations

-- Beckstrom, Rod and Brafman, Ori
+- Brafman, Ori, and Beckstrom, Rod

 - The Starfish and the Spider: The Unstoppable Power of Leaderless Organizations

 - Burt, Ron

 - Brokerage and Closure

 - Teaching Executives to See Social Capital: Results from a Field Experiment

 - Network Duality of Social Capital

 - Gossip and Reputation

 - Cialdini, Robert

 - Influence: The Psychology of Persuasion

-- The Practice of Social Influence in Multiple Cultures

-- Training in Ethical Influence

-- Cohen, Don and Prusak, Laurence

-- In Good Company: How Social Capital Makes Organizations Work

-- Covey, Stephen M. R.

-- The Speed of Trust: The One Thing That Changes Everything